Girls just want to have fun…damental rights

 Things have certainly improved for women over time, but even now some areas of life still aren’t equal.

-Find out about some current women’s rights issues like female genital mutilation, how different women are portrayed in the media (such as women of colour, disabled women, women who choose not to have children), female authors being told to use names which aren’t obviously female (JK Rowling for example), the tampon tax or something else you feel strongly about.
+Find out about some current women’s rights issues like female genital mutilation, how different women are portrayed in the media (such as women of colour, disabled women, women who choose not to have children), female authors being told to use names which aren’t obviously female (P.L.
+Travers for example), the tampon tax or something else you feel strongly about.

 Now you’ve found out about your issue, take action!
 Do something towards improving your chosen issue.